caoymg/COMP6704_GAPGD/readme.md

 Where `sim_x0` is the cosine similarity between adversarial features and target features, and `sim_noisy` is averaged across 3 noisy samples.

-## Curvature Estimation

-`tr(H)` is estimated using Hutchinson’s method:

-1. Sample random vector `v` from {−1, +1}.
-2. Compute `Hv` using second backward pass.
-3. Approximate `tr(H) = v^T Hv`.

-This value is stored for each epoch and averaged over the attack.
-A positive trace indicates local convexity around the optimization trajectory.

 ## Dependencies

 - Python 3.9+